rust-lang/rfcs/text/3723-static-function-argument-unpacking.md

 A related Python feature, packing of the parameters, is unrelated to this proposal and connected to the distinct concept of *variadic functions*.
 However, as it uses the same syntax in different context (function definition) as it uses for argument unpacking, it's worth mentioning as an example of how different programming languages may reuse the same syntax with argument unpacking and variadic functions.

-Table 2 below summarizes argument unpacking in some other programming languages.
-Assume that in the examples of the syntax column, following that language's conventions:
+Table 2 below showcases argument unpacking in some other programming languages with a somewhat contrived but easy to follow example.
+Assume that in the code samples under the syntax column, following each language's conventions:
-- `sum_four` is a function accepting **four** distinct integer parameters to return their sum, and
+- `sum_four` has been defined as a function accepting **four** distinct integer parameters to return their sum, and
 - `nums` is a list- or tuple-like collection that contains **four** integer numbers.

 Table 2.
-Non-exhaustive summary of argument unpacking in different programming languages.
+Non-exhaustive catalogue of argument unpacking in different programming languages.

 | Language   | Term               | Syntax of Argument Unpacking   | Source(s)                                    |
 | ---------- | ------------------ | ------------------------------ | -------------------------------------------- |